 As we know, the best things are always the most simple.
 I loved taking the girls to their soccer games on saturdays; going to the theater with my host parents; chatting around the table at dinner time; wandering around the Pike Place Market and having a coffee at the Starbucks Reserve; swimming in the Lake Washington.
 I also went on a roadtrip for a week, in California and Arizona, and achieved one of my dreams: to climb Salvation Mountain.
 I have no words to explain how I felt at that moment—a feeling of freedom and unlimited happiness I will say.

 Thanks to Elisabeth for telling us what it felt like to return to the U.S. to visit all of her favorite people and places!
-You can visit her blog or YouTube channel for tips on saving money in the U.S., organizing a roadtrip and how to make the most of your time as an au pair.
+You can visit her YouTube channel for tips on saving money in the U.S., organizing a roadtrip and how to make the most of your time as an au pair.
 If you plan on reuniting with your former host family or au pair, please tell us about it!